BautraE/interactive-noisy-simulation/README.md

 #### 3.2.3.
 Automatically removing the unnecessary elements through *JavaScript*

-Since *HTML* element IDs are used to edit the current active output box in real time, it is possible to traverse the *DOM* tree.
-So after inspecting the final *HTML* code through the browser console, a solution was made that removes these empty `div` elements.
+Since *HTML* element IDs are used to edit the current active output box in real time, it is possible to traverse the *DOM* tree and access the other elements.
+After inspecting the final *HTML* code through the browser console, a solution was made that removes these empty `div` elements.

+Everything worked as planned, even in *Visual Studio Code*, but that was until some other interraction with Jupyter Notebook would occur, causing it to break and eventually crash.

+Without a full understanding of how *Jupyter Notebook* actually works, it is not recommended to remove any elements, even if they seem useless, just like in this case with these `div` elements.
+They still seem to serve some sort of purpose or play a part in some algorithm that ends up breaking if something is unexpectedly removed from the 'equation'.